clairelillie/ASSIGNMENT-6-FINAL/README.md

 video (single eye due to audio recording restrictions)
 [birthday room video](https://www.youtube.com/watch?v=pyy7qVKTU7I)
 In the combination lock room, pick up and rotate the objects to find a number, and enter them in the perscribed order on the keypad.
 In the clock room, there are two items on each table.
-Tap on the clock with the controller to change the time to 2 o'clock.
+Tap on the clock 2 times with the controller.
 In the color room, there are colored tiles on the floor.
 Step on the tiles in the order of the colors on the wall.

 [caroline playing the game](https://youtube.com/shorts/d-r26XYbzQY?feature=share)